Rent vs. Buy: How to Decide What’s Best for You

 1. Rent Will Continue to Increase

 This is one of the top reasons why renters decide to move because in most cases, rent will continue increasing each year.
-As noted above, the U.S. Census Bureau recently released its quarterly
+As noted above, the U.S. Census Bureau recently released its quarterly homeownership report,

-and as the graph below shows,
+and as the graph below shows, median rent

 is climbing year after year.
 When you own a home, you’ll lock in your monthly payment for the life of your loan, creating consistency and predictability in your payments.